karyaTio/CI_RobotPintar_InternChallenge/Readme.md

 - [ ] Upgrade session flash data into pop up view like
 - [ ] Can upload images in robot
 - [ ] in show robot if we hover the image pop up the image in larger version
+- [ ] Make the script more readable
+- [ ] Convert the language to english only

 # Bugs
 - Robot card view is broken when the screen get smaller (Consider creating custom CSS for it)